 Offshoring– Almost like a ticket to expanding overseas operations, recruiting offshore staff provides firms access to global markets.
 Hiring a workforce from different geographies helps companies increase their visibility internationally.
 Moreover, it allows them to leverage a region’s local resources and research new audiences.

 4. Improved focus on core competencies

 Outsourcing– By outsourcing the non-core functions of your business, you can free up your in-house team to focus on more strategic tasks.
 They will then have the time and resources to invest in brainstorming, scaling up, and carrying out core competencies with full attention.

 Offshoring- Similarly, when you employ offshore expert staff for specific business functions, the work gets distributed effectively.
 Consequently, your in-office team is left with tasks other than those central to your organization’s functioning; hence, they can give their best.

-Every organization may not be able to experience the benefits of offshore staffing and outsourcing in a similar manner.
+Every organization may be unable to experience the benefits of offshore staffing and outsourcing similarly.
 As both strategies come with some upsides and some downsides, there is no straight answer to which one is better.
-You must weigh all your options before you decide to invest your time and money into any of them.
+Consider weighing all your options before investing your time and money into them.

 Go for the one that best serves your needs and aligns with your business goals.
 Who knows, a combined approach may be the best where you offshore some part of your operations and outsource others!